apache/couchdb-documentation/src/api/database/security.rst

     - ``admins``: they have all the privileges of ``members`` plus the
-      privileges: write (and edit) design documents, add/remove database admins and members, set the :ref:`database revisions limit <api/db/revs_limit>` and execute :ref:`temporary views <api/db/temp_view>` against the database.
-They can not create a database nor delete a database.
+      privileges: write (and edit) design documents, add/remove database admins and members and set the :ref:`database revisions limit
+      <api/db/revs_limit>`.
+They can not create a database nor delete a
+      database.

     Both ``members`` and ``admins`` objects are contains two array-typed
     fields: